shyam-1891/Basic-and-Intermediate-React/README.md

 # Basic-and-Intermediate-React
 Basic and Intermediate React

-Topics covered in this section
+Topics covered in this section (React-basic-components)

 1. Components
 2. JSX Basics